Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 I rely on Adobe Firefly because it uses properly licensed training data.
 That means every design I create (whether it’s a logo, ad, or illustration) can be safely used for commercial purposes.
 No copyright headaches, no legal risks.

-“What really sets Firefly apart is that I can create with confidence, knowing my work is legally protected. ”
+“What really sets Firefly apart is Adobe’s dedication to commercial safety.
+I can create with confidence, knowing my work is legally protected.”

 kate gross fixthephoto expert